The Black Crappie

 - Competes with bass for food

 - Growth is best with supplemental forage

-The crappie is a popular predatory sport fish commonly found in lakes and reservoirs throughout the U. S. They provide excellent angling opportunities, especially in the spring.
+The black crappie is a popular predatory sport fish commonly found in lakes and reservoirs throughout the U. S. They provide excellent angling opportunities, especially in the spring.
 They are well known for their tasty flesh.